Does Kids Inspiring Kids accept Volunteers?

 How do I get to KIK?
 What is the nearest airport?
 What documents do I need?

 The main airport in Uganda is Entebbe airport.
 It is about 45 kilometers from the KIK headquarters in Muyenga/Bukasa, Uganda (just outside of the capital city of Kampala).
 We will pick you directly from the airport and return you upon your departure.
 The cost of this is $40.00 each way (this fee may be included in your volunteer package, inquire specifically).
-You may acquire a tourist visa at the airport upon arrival.
+You may acquire a tourist visa at the airport upon arrival or online before your trip.
 The cost is $50.00 USD.
 You will need a valid passport with at least 6 months remaining time before expiring on it.
 You must carry your inoculation card that shows your vaccine records and have it available if asked.

 Immunizations and other health questions including HIV/Aids?